-"We are very busy preparing for the herring and crab seasons, and looking ahead to the salmon fishery of 2018," says Ryan Ford, Program Director, Fish Safe BC.
+"We are very busy working through the salmon fishery of 2018," says Ryan Ford, Program Director, Fish Safe BC.
 A couple years ago, Hon.
 Marc Garneau, Minister of Transport, announced funding from Ottawa for Fish Safe BC to support an education and awareness initiative (begun January 2016), that promotes safe boating practices on board small vessels of commercial fishing companies across the country.
 Commercial fishermen and companies with commercial fishing licence qualify for high quality safety education delivered across Canada.

 Fish Safe BC received up to $900,000 over three years to expand a successful safety education program, originating in B.C., the "Safest Catch Program."
 This program uses fishermen to train other fishermen about relevant regulatory requirements and how to make safety an integral part of their commercial fishing business.
 The organization also provides fishermen with tools and knowledge needed to create their own documented vessel-specific safety management system.